eventespresso/ee-codeception/README.md

 ### PageObjects

 One thing we're striving to do with this tool is to describe all routes/elements etc for the tests via [PageObjects](http://codeception.com/docs/06-ReusingTestCode#pageobjects).
-Currently there are _none_ available, however this will change as we begin writing tests and add PageObjects to this tool.
+Currently there are _none_ available, however this will change as we begin writing tests and create PageObjects for use.
 So whenever possible, use a PageObject to keep your tests dry so if we tweak element location etc in an add-on or EE core, we just have to change the related fixtures in the `PageObject` class(es) and tests should "just work".

-This is still something that could possible change over time as its likely we will need to bundle PageObjects with the ee core or the add-ons as opposed to living in this tool due to the variability of the fixtures across various branches/versions.
+As it is with the actual test case classes (`*Cept` or `*Cest`), PageObjects should live with the repository they are built for.
+So for example PageObjects for Event Espresso Core would live in the `acceptance_tests/Page` folder and they are copied from there when this tool builds the tests suite.

 ### Other

-Along with codeception, this tool also utilizes the excellent [wpbrowser](https://github.com/lucatume/wp-browser) module.
+Along with codeception, this tool also utilizes the excellent [WPBrowser](https://github.com/lucatume/wp-browser) module.
 Along with helping with the test framework, this module exposes a number of actions you can use in your tests as well, so its recommended you check out those actions.

 **PHPStorm Users**